MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/autofmt.md

 ---
 title: autofmt
-description: "Windows Commands topic for **autofmt** - formats a drive or partition when called from the Windows recovery Console." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **autofmt** - formats a drive or partition when called from the Windows recovery Console. ms.custom: na ms.prod: windows-server ms.reviewer: na